tensorflow/minigo/RESULTS.md

-With this amount as a good proxy for 'the amount of data needed to impact training significantly', we could then think about how the percent of resign-disabled games might be affecting us.
+With this amount as a good proxy for 'the amount of data needed to impact training significantly', we could then think about how the percent of calibration games might be affecting us.
 With 20% of the games being played to scoring, sometimes requiring 2x or 3x as many moves, it meant that the moves sampled from these games were essentially 'useless' i.e., from a point beyond which the outcome was no longer in doubt.
 Since we were